 Life Expectancy of a USB Flash Drive

 USB flash drives are great to use for storing digital files and are replacing CDs & DVDs as the preferred storage media of choice.
+You can put all kinds of data on a USB Flash drive.
+Audio files, Data files, documents and video files.

 The advantages of flash drives is that they are portable, durable, and have incredible storage capacity (ranges from 64MB to 256GB as of 2010).
 Furthermore, they are able to retain the memory even after the power is turned off.
 But does the memory last forever though?
 Should you use them to store important documents and files?
 How long do they last?